Kava-Labs/switch/README.md

 [![Twitter Follow](https://img.shields.io/twitter/follow/kava_labs.svg?label=Follow&style=social)](https://twitter.com/kava_labs)
 </div>

 Switch is the fastest, most secure way to swap cryptocurrencies.
-It uses the power of streaming payments and payment channels to get lightning fast swaps, secure self-custody, and interoperability across all blockchains.
+It uses the power of streaming payments and payment channels to get lightning fast swaps, enables interoperability across all blockchains, all while preserving self-custody.

 Load funds onto "cards", easily swap between them, and unload when you're done.
 Only you have access to these funds and, thanks to streaming micropayments, even while trading you retain full asset custody!